-Like many schools, ours is trying to put an iPad into the hands of every student.
+Like many schools, ours is trying to put an iPad into the hands of every student (update: after two years, we replaced iPads with Chromebooks and re-utilized the cart for those).
 For our seventh grade, that's over fifty iPads.
 As our middle school is multi-age, in a year we will have iPads for every seventh and eighth grader.
 Soon, we will have to store and power over one hundred iPads.

 The cost of an IPad cart is anywhere from over a thousand to three thousand dollars.
 Looking at their capacity, we would need to buy anywhere from three to five carts that are currently on the market, depending on the cart.
 While various grants have allowed us to stock up on iPads, they won't pay for the cart.
 Or five.
 Our school's budget is shrinking, so we needed a solution that was practical and cheap.

 I would have thought that, with the popularity of iPads, cart plans would abound.
 No. There is one plan, which was very helpful in organizing the Ipads.
 John Umekubo is the Director of Technology at St. Matthew's Parish School in Los Angeles and writes this very helpful blog entry here.
 It will teach you the guts of the beast.
 Other sites talked about using dish racks and such, but they weren't secure and middle-school proof (I did adopt an old desk organizer for my own personal electronics).